samyukthakrishnar/amfoss-tasks/Task-02/README.md

-Completed 4 subparts of task 2
+Completed 4 subtasks of task 2

-learnt about code chef
-did not complete task 2
+Did not complete task 2